PetrColinSky/AdriaArray/readme.md

 There are four folders here in the AdriaArray repository.

-Sofia2024/ - contains program of the AdriaArray Workshop in Sofia, plus some additional files with information about the city and a template of the 1-mins lightning poster talk.
+Sofia2024/ - contains program of the AdriaArray Workshop in Sofia, plus some additional files with information about the city and a template of the 1-minute poster talk.

 presentations/ - contains slides and posters about AdA from last years.